vlang/playground/README.md

 [![Association Official Project][AssociationOfficialBadge]][AssociationUrl]

-The [V Playground](https://play.vlang.io) is an official place where you can run, edit and share V code online.
+The [V Playground](https://play.vosca.dev) is a place where you can run, edit and share V code online.
 Documentation can be found in the
 [V Playground Documentation](https://docs.vosca.dev/tools/playground.html) section.